 Meet the pink dolphin: a playful, one-of-a-kind creature that lives in the Amazon – and we’re not making that up!
 Called ‘botos,’ you can see them with your own eyes at the Pacaya-Samiria National Reserve in Peru.
 They’re the largest river dolphins on the planet, stretching to 2.5 metres, with a long, thin snout that’s curved upwards so it looks like they’re smiling.
 By all reports, they love human contact, so you can actually hop into the water and swim near them.
 The rugged rainforest is also home to baby manatees (a smaller dolphin), spider monkeys, South American turtles and hundreds of bird species, such as macaws.

 Speaking of the Amazon, the Brazilian jungle is home to giant otters and anteaters, macaws, pumas, Brazilian tapirs, and the ever-elusive jaguar.
-These animals like to play hide and seek, so your best bet is to visit to the Pantanal region, the world’s largest wetland.
-There are horseback, walking, and jeep safaris on offer, but to boost your chances of snapping that prized pic of a jaguar, go by boat.
+These animals like to play hide and seek, so your best bet is to visit the Pantanal region, the world’s largest wetland.
+There’s horseback riding, walking, and jeep safaris on offer, but to boost your chances of snapping that prized pic of a jaguar, go by boat.
 During the dry season, which runs from June to October, jaguars hang around the water waiting for prey.
 Mato Grosso is another great wildlife-watching area – you can expect to see maned wolves, river ottos and countless species of birds.

 Main image: @thebraidedlena